 A total of 186 Asian Carp were collected from the Des Moines, Skunk, Iowa, and Rock River sites during a total of 44.9 hours of electrofishing in 2016.
 The two Des Moines River sites (Cliffland and confluence) accounted for 91.9% (171 individuals) of all Asian Carp catpures, while the Skunk accounted for 6% (9 individuals), the Iowa River accounted for 1% (2 individuals), and Rock River accounted for 0.5% (1 individual).
 Silver Carp comprised 96% (n=179) of all Asian Carp captures in 2016, while Bighead Carp comprised 3% (n=5), and Grass Carp comprised 1% (n=2) of all captured individuals.
-Highest adult Asian Carp CPUE occurred at the confluence of the Des Moines River (Table 2).
+Highest adult Asian Carp CPUE occurred at the confluence of the Des Moines River (Table 3).
 Confluence sites further upstream at the mouth of the Skunk, Iowa, Rock, and Wapsipinicon rivers had consecutively lower CPUE rates.
 Of the sites that were sampled twice (IAR-MTH and SKK-MTH), catch rates were slightly lower and the standard error increased in November compared to sampling done in September.
 The Des Moines River sites were the only sites to catch Bighead, Silver and Grass Carp.
 Only Silver Carp were caught at the Iowa, Skunk and Rock river confluences.

-Des Moines River sites accounted for 94% of Silver Carp captures in total: 77% were captured at the Des Moines River confluence site (n=137) and 15% at the Cliffland site (n=28).
+The Des Moines River sites accounted for 94% of Silver Carp captures in total: 77% were captured at the Des Moines River confluence site (n=137) and 15% at the Cliffland site (n=28).
 The Skunk River accounted for 6% (n=12), the Iowa River accounted for 1% (n=2), and the Rock River accounted for 0.5% (n=1) of Asian Carp captures.
-Silver Carp ranged in size from 529 mm to 672 mm (mean = 619 mm; Figure 6) and 1.6 kg to 3.3 kg (mean = 2.3).
-Silver Carp size structure was smaller at Cliffland on the Des Moines River (DSM-CLF) compared to the Des Moines River confluence (Figure 6).
-The largest Silver Carp were captured at the the Skunk River confluence, ranging from 644 mm to 923 mm (mean = 829 mm; Figure 6) in length and 2.8 kg to 10.2 kg (mean = 6.9 kg) in weight.
-In addition to captures, few Asian Carp were observed leaping at sites outside of the Des Moines River that were unable to be captured due to jumping out of the range of the netters and the boat.
-A total of 41 Asian Carp jumps were observed at the Skunk River, four were observed at the Iowa River, and three were observed at the Rock River, but jumped out of range of the netters and boat.
+Silver Carp ranged in size from 529 mm to 672 mm (mean = 619 mm; Figure 8) and 1.6 kg to 3.3 kg (mean = 2.3).
+Silver Carp size structure was smaller at Cliffland on the Des Moines River (DSM-CLF) compared to the Des Moines River confluence (Figure 8).
+The largest Silver Carp were captured at the the Skunk River confluence, ranging from 644 mm to 923 mm (mean = 829 mm; Figure 8) in length and 2.8 kg to 10.2 kg (mean = 6.9 kg) in weight.
+Silver Carp during 2016 ranged in age from 4 years to 14 years (mean = 7 years) and individuals from age 6 to 8 made up 87% (n=134) of the total number of aged fish (n=155; Figure 9).
+Ages were generally similar across sites in 2016 (Figure 22), but the Iowa River had the lowest mean age (5 years) and the Skunk River had the highest mean age (8 years).
+Length at age of Silver Carp in 2016 was variable within and across sites, and was unsuited for fitting von Bertalanffy growth curves.
+Therefore, growth was evaluated using mean length at age, which tended to be higher at the Skunk River than any of the other locations (Figure 10).
+In addition to individuals captured, 41 Asian carp jumps were observed at the Skunk River during sampling, four were observed at the Iowa River, and three were observed at the Rock River, but jumped out of range of the netters and boat.